 What policies govern management of Province-owned Copyright and Intellectual Property Disposal?

-The BC government’s Core Policy Manual contains the following sections which govern the management of Province-owed copyright and intellectual property disposal:
+The BC government’s Core Policy Manual contains the following section which governs the management of Province-owned copyright and intellectual property disposal:

 Why might I be required to license the material or pay a fee?